 Make a list of everything that needs to be done for today or this week, stick it on the fridge, talk it through with your family, and get on with things.

 No need for drama.

 And by the way, your older kids can help the younger ones do their part.

 Kids are far more clever than we often give them credit for.

 Take time out.

-Nagging is oftentimes the result of built-up emotions due to a sense of injustice, unfairness, and feeling under the pump or a stretched.
+Nagging is oftentimes the result of built-up emotions due to a sense of injustice, unfairness, and feeling under the pump or stretched.